David Deutsch Retrospective Thoughts

 News:

 DD has been working behind the scenes with the second worst harasser for months or years.
 DD chose that person to translate BoI into German and DD made videos with him.
 Link.
 DD seems to be giving out a large, public reward for participation in the harassment campaign.
-Rather than distance himself from harassment, DD is professionally associating with a person who lied that I threatened violence, hired me for private lessons then plagiarized me, and either DDoSed me or helped cover up who DDoSed me on his behalf.
+Rather than distance himself from harassment, DD is professionally associating with a person who lied that I threatened violence and hired me for private lessons then plagiarized me.

 I received a credible report about some things CritRats are privately saying about me (and they keep talking about me; this isn’t just past stuff).
 It included multiple accusations against me that I’d never heard of before.
 The accusations seem to be a mix of 1) lies 2) mischaracterizations of reasonable things I’ve done that no one has ever told me any objection to or asked me to stop doing.
 If these were real issues, instead of excuses to hate me, you’d think they’d demand I make changes, rather than keeping the allegedly serious problems secret from me (so that I don’t even know what they don’t want me to do).